 Annex 5

-States of loading to be taken into consideration in determining variations in the vertical orientation of the dipped-beam headlamps
+States of loading to be taken into consideration in determining variations in the vertical orientation of the passing-beam headlamps

-Loading conditions on axles referred to in paragraphs 6.2.6.1. and 6.2.6.3.1.
+Loading conditions on axles referred to in paragraphs 6.2.6.1. and 6.2.6.3.1. of this Regulation

 1. For the following tests, the mass of the passengers shall be calculated on the basis of 75 kg per person.